Matheus-IT/capstone/README.md

 \venv\include\site\python3.9\Twisted' Check the logs for full command output.
 ```

-To fix this I went to [This site](https://www.lfd.uci.edu/~gohlke/pythonlibs/#twisted) and downloaded this file
+To fix this I went to [this site](https://www.lfd.uci.edu/~gohlke/pythonlibs/#twisted) and downloaded this file
 `Twisted-20.3.0-cp39-cp39-win_amd64.whl`, where "cp39" corresponds to the python version.
 After that I ran
 `pip install path/to/file/Twisted-20.3.0-cp39-cp39-win_amd64.whl` and it installed this dependency successfully.
 And then I tried again `pip install -r requirements.txt`, the installation was complete.